Tobi1018/Election_Analysis/README.md

 ![Screenshot (158)](https://user-images.githubusercontent.com/58860105/132145669-ead02279-e337-4f9f-8f47-6dd36831a707.png)

 ## Election-Audit Summary
    For Colorado, this election audit information can be an extremely valuable piece of information; it can serve a number of purposes, for example, this information can be used to estimate the total population of Colorado.
+There is an opportunity to modify this election audit in a way that will be more useful in the next election.
+For Examples;

-   *
+   * Including information on which genders participate more in the election in the script.

-   *
+   * The number of residents in each county can be includes in the script.